Timendus/chip8-test-suite/README.md

 running those opcodes, and if you don't mess up `vF` too early (when used as an input).
 This is often an issue as the flags are pretty unintuitive and fairly hard to debug.

+To auto-start this test, load the value `3` into memory at `0x1FF`, load the ROM in memory starting from `0x200` and start your interpreter.
+After a while you should be seeing this screen:

 ![The flags test](./pictures/flags.png)